joaoocb/simple-raffle/README.md

-# Simple ERC20 Raffle Contract
+# Simple Raffle Contract

-This project demonstrates a basic implementation of a raffle contract using Solidity and an ERC20 token.
-Users can enter the raffle by spending a specified amount of tokens, and the winner is randomly selected using the blockhash of a future block.
+This project demonstrates a basic implementation of a raffle contract using Solidity.
+Users can enter the raffle by spending a specified amount of Ether, and the winner is randomly selected.

 ## Getting Started